Regularized Contrastive Pre-training for Few-shot Bioacoustic Sound Detection

 \subsection{Fine-tuning}

 Using the same annotations as section~(\ref{sec:scl}), we define the fine-tuning loss as:

-This loss is similar to the ProtoNets loss~\cite{protonets}, which produce a distribution over classes for a query point based on a softmax over distances to the prototypes in the embedding space.
-We slightly modify it by removing the distance to the corresponding prototype from the summation in the denominator.
-Our intuition comes from the work DCL~\cite{dcl} which boosted performance by removing the positive comparison from the normalized temperature-scaled cross-entropy loss originally used in SimCLR (NT-Xent)~\cite{simclr}(Eq.\ref{simclr}).
+This loss is similar to the ProtoNets loss~\cite{protonets}, which produces a distribution over classes for a query point based on a softmax over distances to the prototypes in the embedding space.
+However, we do not do meta-testing using episodes as in ProtoNets, we instead do regular batch training by fine-tuning the model using the augmented batch similarly to the supervised contrastive pre-training stage.
+We slightly modify the ProtoNets loss by removing the distance to the corresponding prototype from the summation in the denominator.
+Our intuition is drawn from the work of DCL~\cite{dcl}, which enhanced performance by removing the positive comparison from the denominator of the normalized temperature-scaled cross-entropy loss (NT-Xent) originally used in SimCLR~\cite{simclr}(Eq.\ref{simclr}).

-We note here that despite the similarity between our prototypical loss and ProtoNets, we do not use any meta-training or meta-testing, we simply fine-tune the model using the augmented batch similarly to the supervised contrastive pre-training stage.
-We observe that in NT-Xent loss~(Eq.\ref{simclr}) when replacing the second term of each similarity term with the corresponding prototype, we find $\mathcal{L}^{Finetune}$ loss.
-For validation tasks we optionally fine-tune the pre-trained model using $\mathcal{L}^{Finetune}$.
+We observe that in the NT-Xent loss (Eq. \ref{simclr}), when substituting the second element of each similarity term with the corresponding prototype, we obtain the $\mathcal{L}^{Finetune}$ loss.